alexdelorenzo/limiter/README.md

  - Easy to use

 # Usage
 You can define a limiter with a set `rate` and `capacity`.
-Then you can consume a dynamic amount of tokens from different buckets using `limit`.
+Then you can consume a dynamic amount of tokens from different buckets using `limit`:
 ```python3
 from limiter import get_limiter, limit